Masalane/Personal-website/README.md

     2. Download and install Visual Studio (VS) Code, latest version.
     3. Download and install 'node.js', latest version
     4. Open the VS Code, --> go to 'File', --> go to 'Add folder to workspace' and add the microservice folder.
     5. Open the VS code terminal.
-Type node index.js in the terminal.
+Type 'npm install' followed by 'node index.js' in the terminal.
     6. Your the application won't launch because we are missing express framework.
     7. While still in the same dir, Type 'npm install --save-exact express'
     8. Now, type 'node index.js' on your terminal.
 This shoud work.